promptfoo/promptfoo-docs/docs/configuration/parameters.md

 A vanilla `prompts.txt`/`promptfooconfig.yaml` pair supports each test combining one set of variables with one set of assertions.
-To use different variables with the same assertions, a separate test entry needs to be made.
+Trying to combine many sets of variables with many sets of assertions can lead to exponentially more config entries.

 [Scenarios](/docs/configuration/scenarios.md)
-enables one to use all possible combinations of 1+ sets of variables and 1+ sets of assertions within one test entry.
+enables one to use all possible combinations of 1+ sets of variables and 1+ sets of assertions within one config entry.